gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 when you are having such health problems.

-I was not going to sit at home for two weeks feeling sorry for myself.
+I was not going to sit at home for two weeks feeling sorry for myself!
+Not for Filizko! :)

 The week after the eye appointment, we bought tickets to New York.
 We flew there.

 We strolled the city,
-ate incredible east coast cuisine, visited every bookstore I loved, spent hours in museums in front of paintings I love.
+ate incredible East Coast cuisine, visited every bookstore I loved, spent hours in museums in front of paintings I love.